Laws of Intestacy in Virginia

 The laws of intestacy provide for people who have the priority to serve as a personal representative, and how the estate assets will be administered.
 In some cases, the heirs may not have been the same individuals that the personal representative may have named in their last will and testament had a will been created.
-To avoid this outcome, it is important to retain the help of a Virginia probate attorney as soon as someone can, as an attorney can help them to understand more about the laws of intestacy in Virginia.
+To avoid this outcome, it is important to retain the help of a Virginia probate attorney as soon as someone can, as an attorney can help them to understand more about the laws of intestacy in NoVa.

 Assets of an estate are administered or distributed equally among children in the event that an individual died intestate.

-When an individual passes away without a last will and testament, the laws of intestacy in Virginia step in to provide a distribution.
+When an individual passes away without a last will and testament, the laws of intestacy in NoVa step in to provide a distribution.
 Virginia Code provides that the real estate of any decedent not effectively disposed of, will descend and pass by intestate succession in the following course:

 - Generally, to the surviving spouse unless the decedent is survived by children or their descendants, of more of whom are not children or their descendants of the surviving spouse, in which case, two-thirds of the estate descends and passes to the decedent’s children and their descendants, and one-third of the estate descends and passes to the surviving spouse

 - If there is no surviving spouse, the estate descends and passes to the decedent’s children or their descendants

 - If not, then the real estate will go to the decedent’s parents, or surviving parent

 - If there is no parent, then it will go to the decedent’s brothers and sisters